 21. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
 For example, when counterfeiters like Defendants receive notice of a lawsuit they will often register new online marketplace accounts under new aliases and move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
 Rogue servers are notorious for ignoring take down demands sent by brand owners.
 Counterfeiters will also ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
-A 2012 U.S. Customs and Border Protection report on seizure statistics indicated that the Internet has fueled "explosive growth" in the number of small packages of counterfeit goods shipped through the mail and express carriers.
+The 2021 study indicated that the Internet has fueled explosive growth in the number of small packages of counterfeit goods shipped through the mail and express carriers.
+This growth closely correlates to the growth of the ecommerce industry which now makes up 16.4% of all retail transactions as reported by the Census Bureau of the U.S. Department of Commerce.
+According to the Department of Homeland Security's 2024 Intellectual Property Rights Seizures Report, the vast majority of Intellectual Property Rights seizures continue to take place within the express consignment and mail shipping methods.
+97% of all cargo seizures were made in de minimis shipments.

-22. Further, counterfeiters such as Defendants typically operate multiple credit card merchant and eBay, PayPal, Wish, Amazon, Alipay and Temu accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
-Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their eBay, PayPal, Wish, Amazon, Alipay and Temu accounts to off-shore bank accounts outside the jurisdiction of this Court.
-Indeed, analysis of eBay, PayPal, Wish, Amazon, Alipay and Temu transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based eBay, PayPal, Wish, Amazon, Alipay and Temu accounts to China-based bank accounts outside the jurisdiction of this Court.
+22. Further, counterfeiters such as Defendants typically operate multiple credit card merchant and Alibaba and Alipay accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
+Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their Alibaba and Alipay accounts to off-shore bank accounts outside the jurisdiction of this Court.
+Indeed, analysis of Alibaba and Alipay transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based Alibaba and Alipay accounts to China-based bank accounts outside the jurisdiction of this Court.